 Registered Training Organisation

-Melba Copland Secondary School is a part of the Belconnen Regional Network (RTO) called Belworks.
-Belworks meets quality assurance standards and undertakes continuous improvement.
+Melba Copland Secondary School is a part of the Belconnen Regional Network Registered Training Organisation (RTO).
+The RTO meets quality assurance standards and undertakes continuous improvement.
 Students with vocational qualifications from Melba Copland Secondary School are entitled to credit transfer in relevant courses to other Registered Training Organisations.

 RTO National Code - 88005.